cgeoga/Vecchia.jl/README.md

 "nugget" in the spatial statistics terminology), for example, and so I highly recommend investigating whether or not you have reason to expect that your specific model exhibits screening to an acceptable degree.
-In some cases, like with measurement noise, there are several workarounds and some are pretty easy.
+In some cases, like with measurement noise, there are several workarounds and some are pretty easy (including one based on the EM algorithm that this package now offers).
 But for some covariance functions screening really doesn't hold and so this approximation scheme may not perform well.
 This isn't something that the code can enforce, so user discretion is required.